 Arkansas protects your home unusually well but most other personal property unusually poorly.
-Under Article 9 of the Arkansas Constitution, a head of household's homestead is exempt from creditors in unlimited dollar value within area limits: a rural homestead of up to 80 acres (or up to 160 acres if the land is worth no more than $2,500), and an urban homestead of up to one-quarter acre (or up to one acre if worth no more than $2,500).
-By contrast, Arkansas's constitutional exemption for other personal property is tiny and has not changed since 1874: $500 in value for a married person or head of household, and just $200 for a single person, as against debts arising from contract.
+Under Article 9 of the Arkansas Constitution, the homestead of a married person or head of a family is exempt from judgment creditors in unlimited dollar value within area limits: a rural homestead can never be reduced below 80 acres "without regard to value" (up to 160 acres if the land is worth no more than $2,500), and an urban homestead can never be reduced below one-quarter acre "without regard to value" (up to one acre if worth no more than $2,500).
+By contrast, Arkansas's constitutional exemption for other personal property is tiny and has not changed since 1874: $500 in value for a married person or head of a family (Art.
+9, Section 2), and just $200 for a single person who is not the head of a family (Art.
+9, Section 1), as against debts arising from contract.
 Because those personal-property figures are so low, Arkansas law lets debtors instead choose the federal exemption set, which is often the better deal for cars, cash, and household goods.

 The two systems: Arkansas exemptions or federal exemptions

 Unlike states that force you to use state law, Arkansas allows a debtor to elect either the Arkansas constitutional and statutory exemptions or the federal bankruptcy exemptions under 11 U.S.C.
 Section 522(d).
+Arkansas Code Section 16-66-217 preserves that choice, as the U.S. Bankruptcy Court for the Eastern District of Arkansas confirmed in In re Kelley (Aug.
+16, 2011).
 You generally must pick one full set; you cannot mix the best parts of each.
-This choice matters because the Arkansas personal-property cap of $200 to $500 would barely cover a used couch, while the federal scheme provides a meaningful motor-vehicle exemption, a household-goods exemption, and a flexible "wildcard" you can apply to any property.

 Homestead